iburunat/org-taskforecast/README.md

 You can see what task you're working on, what tasks you've done today with time log and rest tasks for today with estimated start and end time.
 And you can also manipulate tasks in the list like org-agenda.

+This package uses org-id to find an org heading.
+So `ID` property of an org heading is set as needed.

 **WARNING:** This package is in early stage of development, possibly introduce some breaking changes.

 ## Screenshot